 Over the years, the health care industry has shifted considerably.
-Health care practices and even hospitals are spending less marketing dollars on traditional advertising, they are searching for more innovative ways to reach patients and patients are engaging with physicians much more online.
-It used to be that hospitals would just spend a few thousand dollars on a billboard or a commercial and they would consider that successful healthcare marketing.
+Health care practices and even hospitals are spending less marketing dollars on traditional advertising, they are searching for more innovative ways to reach patients while patients are engaging with physicians much more online.
+It used to be that hospitals would just spend a couple thousand dollars on a billboard or a commercial and they would consider that successful healthcare marketing.

 That is no longer a reality.